 Accounting Administrative Assistant Job Description and Career Info

-An accounting administrative assistant is responsible for handling administrative and accounting duties for management, job duties include handling day-to-day office tasks, communications and accounting activities.
-An accounting administrative assistant requires formal education training in clerical services, communications and accounting.
+An accounting administrative assistant is responsible for handling administrative and accounting duties for management.
+Job duties include handling day-to-day office tasks, communications and accounting activities.
+Entry-level accounting administrative assistant positions require an associate's degree with a specialization in the field.

 Accounting Administrative Assistant Job Description